maabed/karak-dashboard-docs/source/index.html.md

 # Calendar

 Blue Dashboard include a JavaScript event calendar using <a target="_blank" href="https://fullcalendar.io/">fullcalendar</a> library.
-We customize the UI design for this view and its modals to be user friendly and easy to use.
+We customized the UI design for this view and its modals to be user friendly and easy to use.

 <img src="images/Pasted image at 2017_03_23 12_49 PM.png">